Hollis, Queens: Liberty Triangle Park

-The Liberty Rock is a symbol of the history and culture of the African American community in St. Albans.
+The Liberty Rock became a symbol of the history and culture of the African American community in St. Albans.
 The painting of the rock in red, black, and green, the colors of the Pan-African flag, represents the community's commitment to civil rights, group identity, and fostering ties between all people of African descent.
 The location of the rock, at the intersection of St. Albans, Hollis, and Jamaica, highlights its significance as a shared symbol for the entire community.
 The Liberty Rock serves as a symbol of resistance and resilience, reminding the community of its rich cultural heritage and ongoing struggle for equality and justice.